bytedance/sonic/README.md

 ### Compact Format

-Sonic encodes primitive objects (struct/map...) as compact-format JSON by default, except marshaling `json.RawMessage` or `json.Marshaler`: sonic ensures validating their output JSON but **DONOT** compacting them for performance concerns.
+Sonic encodes primitive objects (struct/map...) as compact-format JSON by default, except marshaling `json.RawMessage` or `json.Marshaler`: sonic ensures validating their output JSON but **DO NOT** compacting them for performance concerns.
 We provide the option `encoder.CompactMarshaler` to add compacting process.

 ### Print Error